Charles Dickens: The Pickwick Papers, David Copperfield and The Angel Hotel

 From his diary, we know Dickens was very fond of Bury and its inhabitants.
 "Last night I read Copperfield at Bury St Edmunds to a very fine audience,” he wrote.
 “I don’t think a word – not to say an idea – was lost.”

-Scenes for a new British feature film entitled ‘The Personal History of David Copperfield’ based on Dickens' novel, which is directed by Armando Iannucci and stars Dev Patel, were shot in Bury St Edmunds in July 2018.
-The film was released in 2020, 185 years after Dickens first stayed at The Angel in Bury St Edmunds.
+Scenes for the movie ‘The Personal History of David Copperfield’ based on Dickens' novel, directed by Armando Iannucci and starring Dev Patel, were shot in Bury St Edmunds in July 2018.
+The film was released in 2019, 185 years after Dickens first stayed at The Angel in Bury St Edmunds.

 William Shakespeare’s royal drama in Bury St Edmunds’ Abbey